This fan-made ‘Star Wars’ trailer puts Keanu Reeves in what is reportedly the next movie

 Perhaps driven by Gandhi’s “Be the change you wish to see” mantra, one deft editor on YouTube has put together a kick-ass Knights of the Old Republic trailer, starring none other than Keanu Reeves, fresh off of basically winning the summer of 2019.

-The formidable strider HD‘s take on the material uses elements from the original video game, along with the film 47 Ronin, which Reeves directed and starred in—and in which he has absolutely perfect Jedi hair.
+The formidable strider HD‘s take on the material uses elements from the original video game, along with the film 47 Ronin, which Reeves starred in—and in which he has absolutely perfect Jedi hair.
 (Think: Liam Neeson’s Qui-Gon Jinn.)
 Not only does the star look the part, but the trailer around it has the rip-roaring feel of the real thing.
 Anyone bummed out about the latest iteration of the real thing would do well to check out the full, fan-made trailer for the maybe-happening Knights of the Old Republic movie below.

 (via JoBlo)